 Since the beginning of the year 2016, the Debstedt repowering projects (ca. 13.5 MW) with three turbines of 4.5 MW has been under construction in Lower Saxony.
 Another repowering wind farm in the Stade district is currently being built, namely Breitendeich (7.5 MW).
 Both projects are still scheduled to be commissioned in 2016.
-The permission for a fourth 4.5-MW turbine was also issued in Debstedt.
+The permission for a fourth 4.5 MW turbine was also issued in Debstedt.
 This is scheduled for completion in 2017.

-In Lower Saxony, planning permissions for three other projects with total rated power of approximately 15 MW are targeted for 2016.
-These projects should be commissioned in 2017.
+After the Company received the planning permission for the Hammelwarder Moor project (10.2 MW) in the autumn of 2016, it is now striving to obtain planning permission for another two smaller projects with total output of approximately 8 MW in Lower Saxony in 2016.
+These projects are to be commissioned in 2017.
 Following commissioning of the Hürth wind farm (8.55 MW), the Energiekontor Group has now started the permitting process for several other smaller and medium-sized wind farms in North Rhine-Westphalia.
-All in all, the Group intends to get planning permission for projects totalling more than 25 MW in the course of 2016; commissioning is scheduled in 2017.
+All in all, the Group intends to get planning permission for projects totalling about 37 MW by the end of the year; commissioning is scheduled in 2017.

 Following the successful commissioning and sale of the Luckow-Petershagen wind farm (11.0 MW) in the key region of Brandenburg at the end of 2015, we are still awaiting a decision by the regulatory authority regarding the application for a fifth 2.75 MW turbine.
-This is expected in the autumn of 2016.
+We expect this to be granted before the end of this year.